dexguitar/fantastic-octo-enigma/README.md

 - `PUT /api/documents/:id`: Update a document
 - `DELETE /api/documents/:id`: Delete a document

+### Query Parameters

+#### includeContent
+By default, document content is excluded from GET responses to reduce payload size.
+Use `includeContent=true` to include the full document content in the response.

+- `GET /api/documents?includeContent=true`: Get all documents with content
+- `GET /api/documents/:id?includeContent=true`: Get a document by ID with content

 ## Example Usage

 ### Creating a Text Document